omicsEye/omeClust/README.md

 # Guides to mclustviz for visuzlaization #

-* **Basic usage:** `$ m2clustviz /path-to-mclust-output/adist.txt /path-to-mclust-output/clusters.txt --metadata metadata.txt --shapeby meta1 -o /path-to-mclust-output/`
+* **Basic usage:** `$ omeClustviz /path-to-mclust-output/adist.txt /path-to-mclust-output/clusters.txt --metadata metadata.txt --shapeby meta1 -o /path-to-mclust-output/`
 * `adist.txt` = an distance matrix that used for clustering
-* `clusters.txt` = an m2clust output which assigns features to clusters
+* `clusters.txt` = an omeClust output which assigns features to clusters
 * `metadata.txt`: is metadata file which contains metadata for features
 * `meta1`: is a metadata in the metadata file to be used for shaping points in the ordination plot
 * Run with `-h` to see additional command line options